biharygergo/card-estimator/src/cli/data/20231025_how-to-estimate-jira-issues-with-planning-poker.md

 1. **Create an estimation session.** You can do this on a website like [PlanningPoker.live](https://planningpoker.live/create).
 You will need to set your nickname and create a new room.

 2. **Connect your Jira account to your Planning Poker account.** This will allow you to select and view Jira issues directly from the planning poker session.
 To do this, just click on the **Connect to Jira** button in the topic editor.
 If you do not have a free PlanningPoker.live account, you'll be prompted to create one.
-You’ll then be redirected to Jira, where you can choose which project you want to link to PlanningPoker.live.
+You'll then be redirected to Jira, where you can choose which project you want to link to PlanningPoker.live.

 <div class="image-container">
     <img alt="Click on the 'Connect to Jira' button to link your account" src="https://storage.googleapis.com/planning-poker-public-assets/assets/jira_connect.png">